-Leroy Little Bear: "Any individual within a culture is ging to have his or her own personal interpretation of the collective cultural code; however, the individual's world view has its roots in the culture - that is, in the society's shared philosophy, values and customs.
+Leroy Little Bear: "Any individual within a culture is going to have his or her own personla interpretation of the collective cultural code; however, the individual's world view has its roots in the culture - that is, in the society's shared philosophy, values and customs.
 If we are to understand how Aboriginal and Eurocentric worldviews clash, we need to understand how the philosophy, values and customs of Aboriginal culture differ from those of Eurocentric cultures"

 The world we live in is multi-cultural with a corresponding plethora of worldviews.
 In this article we provide a definition of "worldviews" and a comparison of Indigenous and Western worldview perspectives.
 Understanding the core differences between Indigenous worldviews and Western worldviews is an important component in achieving cultural harmony and respectful relationships.
 In this article we give a snapshot of the basic differences between Indigenous and Western worldviews.
 We are speaking in very general terms in the description of these differences and are in no way indicating that individual Indigenous cultures share the same worldviews; ditto for generalizations of Western worldviews.